Council of the Federation Literacy Award

 • Results that demonstrate the nominee has had a positive impact in people’s lives by helping them develop their literacy skills

-Selection of the recipient is evidence-based.
+Selection of the recipient is based on the evidence provided.